Vidyalankar Institute of Technology: Campus

 The campus is located in Wadala (East), a central suburb of Mumbai, and stretches over 11 acres (45,000 m^{2} or 480,000 sq ft) of land.
-It is close to some residential complexes like Dosti Acres and Lloyd's Estate.
+It is close to some residential complexes like Dosti Acres Dosti Eastern Bay and Lloyd's Estate.

 The campus comprises 3 buildings, 2 gardens, a football field, a Multipurpose court where volleyball, basketball, throwball, handball is played and also a cricket pitch.
 A canteen and a café both offer a wide range of food and beverages.
 Also, separate parking lots are available for students and faculty members, for both 2-wheelers and 4-wheelers (only for faculties).